covertnine/c9-blocks/readme.txt

 == Changelog ==

 = 1.4.4 =
 Updates for WordPress 5.9.
-Enhancements to carousel blocks for removing items.
+Enhancements to carousel blocks for removing items and changing slide order.

 = 1.4.3 =
 Updated styles for C9 Grid layouts with mobile column flip enabled so spacing is even on columns stacked.